 Wear slim shoes with slim sweater/jeans combos, and heavier shoes and boots with bigger jeans and sweaters.

-One of the big dangers of a jeans/sweater combo is that it pairs two big, broad swaths of plain cloth.
+One of the big dangers of a jeans and sweater outfits is that it pairs two big, broad swaths of plain cloth.

 That can look boring and blocky if you don't break it up a little.